When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Futureproof Feature Walls

-We love how this feature wall is bold, but at the same time, it doesn’t dominate the space.
-The black silhouettes of airplanes and balloons provide plenty of eye-brain stimulating contrast.
-And the pale blue sky, white clouds, and subtle purple sponging effect soften the whole wall.
+We love how this feature wall is bold without dominating the space.
+The black silhouettes of airplanes and balloons provide high contrast, which is great for visual brain development.
+Meanwhile, the pale blue sky, white clouds, and subtle purple sponging effect soften the overall look.

-This particular feature wall is washable wallpaper, which is extremely practical, and the colors provide plenty of scope for accent decor pieces and coordinating nursery furniture and fabrics.
+This particular wall uses washable wallpaper.
+This is extremely practical for sticky toddler hands later on.
+Plus, the colors provide plenty of scope for accent pieces and coordinating nursery furniture.

 Walls Meet Fabric

-This gives you a cozy nursery feel while keeping the room “age-neutral” and easy to repurpose at a later date.
+Using geometric patterns or classic stripes gives you a cozy nursery feel while keeping the room “age-neutral.”
+This makes the space easy to repurpose into a guest room or home office later without stripping wallpaper.

-Pale and pastel colors are a popular choice for nurseries, but you can use dark blues, purples, greens, or even black for a bold and beautiful room.
+Pale pastels are a popular choice, but don’t sleep on dark colors.
+You can use deep blues, forest greens, or even black for a bold, sophisticated room.

-The same principle is at play with the chair — a plain base piece of furniture coordinates with the rest of the room through a throw and a carefully chosen cushion.
+The same principle applies to the chair.
+A plain base piece coordinates with the room through a textured throw and a patterned cushion.

 Go Big or Go Home

-Don’t be afraid to go over the top with your nursery decoration.
-The colors in this mural are bold and bright, and the cartoon animals are adorable.
-Remember, this may be the one time you get the chance to get up close and personal with the paints and the colors, so embrace it.
+Don’t be afraid to go over the top with your wall art.
+The colors in this mural are bright, and the cartoon animals are adorable.
+This is the one room in the house where you can truly embrace whimsy, so have fun with it.

-You don’t have to be an incredible artist to paint something similar in your nursery.
-The grid method is a simple way for the most artistically challenged to transfer a small picture to a large wall (1).
+You don’t need to be a professional artist to paint something similar.
+The grid method is a simple way to transfer a small picture to a large wall, even if you are artistically challenged (1).

 Nursery Decor Ideas for Girls